ovh/docs/pages/bare_metal_cloud/dedicated_servers/3az/guide.fr-fr.md

 Region Selection Tips
 For optimal performance, a region should be selected closest to its users.
 For global availability, services should be spread across multiple regions.
 The 3-AZ Region is ideal for customers seeking the highest resilience and should be used to build multi-AZ application designs.

+You can list your clusters here with a new tab in the interface:

+When you select your cluster you have the list of the 3 servers inside this one:

+A interface still the same, no more changes at this level as yo ucan see :

 ## Aller plus loin

 Échangez avec notre communauté d'utilisateurs sur <https://community.ovh.com>.